My President

 "My President" is the fourth official single from rapper Young Jeezy's third studio album, The Recession.
 The song also features rapper Nas and is produced by Tha Bizness.
 This song was number 16 on Rolling Stone's list of the 100 Best Songs of 2008.
-Jeezy and Nas recorded the song on the day Barack Obama clinched the Democratic nomination for the presidency.
+Jeezy and Nas recorded the song on the day Barack Obama received the Democratic nomination for the presidency.
 "My President" is also notable for the unified collaboration between the two artists, who had been having a feud since the 2006 release of Nas' album Hip Hop Is Dead, which contained statements to which Young Jeezy took offense.

 Music video

-The music video was shot on November 23, 2008, in Atlanta, Georgia, and features many supporters of Barack Obama holding placards with various names written on them including Mother Teresa, Sojourner Truth, Bamir Topi, Sali Berisha, Bernie Mac, Sebastian Edwards, Tupac Shakur, The Notorious B.I.G., Nas, Bun B, Juelz Santana, William Shakespeare, The Game, Lil Boosie, Jam Master Jay, Trick Daddy, David Banner, Akon, Jermaine Dupri, Pimp C and Soulja Slim.
+The music video was shot on November 23, 2008, in Atlanta, Georgia, and features many supporters of Barack Obama holding placards with various names written on them including 50 Cent, T.I., Justin Timberlake, Ciara, Fort Minor, Styles of Beyond, Red1, Afu-Ra, Drake, Kanye West, Lil Wayne, Eminem, Kelly Rowland, Jay-Z, Rihanna, 2 Chainz, D4L, Chingy, Cassidy, Young Jeezy and Lil Mama.
 Other placards name famous world figures like Mahatma Gandhi and Che Guevara.
 The placards are meant to evoke those held by delegations at national political conventions; however, Hart elected to also include neighborhoods like Queensbridge and countries like Haiti, Israel and Iraq.
-The Israel placards caused offense to many Palestinians, including DJ Khaled and Muslims because of the 2008-2009 Gaza War.
+The Israel placards caused offense to many Palestinians, including Governor and Muslims because of the 2008-2009 Gaza War.
 Young Jeezy bought his Lamborghini Murcielago for the music video in which he raps, "My president is black, my Lambo is blue".

 The video was directed by Gabriel Hart.
 The music video was released on January 16, 2009 in preparation for Obama's inauguration.
 It ranked at #44 on BET's Notarized: Top 100 Videos of 2009 countdown.